-For over 14 years, I have been supporting individuals, families, communities, and organizations through grief, loss and difficult experiences.
+For over 16 years, I have been offering individuals, families, communities, and organizations trauma-informed grief and loss support and education.

 I have had the honor to work with

 non-profit organizations, government, First Nation communities, post-secondary educational institutions, school counseling and critical

-incident response teams, and rural community support teams.
+incident response teams, hospice teams, and rural community support teams.
 I have an active

 BC Bereavement Helpline delivering traumatic loss support training for violent death loss, and for 12 years was the education director and facilitator with Learning Through Loss delivering grief trainings for supporting youth and school based programs.

 My approach is trauma-informed, anti-oppressive and rooted in nurturing resiliency and dignity.